“Take me to your leader!”

 There are more but what I’ve outlined constitutes a good start in defining leadership.

 I personally believe Mr. Obama, and the House and Senate leadership, both Democrat and Republican, fail on all counts.
-I don’t know what other conclusion you could draw after watching the fiascos and tragic blunders of the past twenty years.
+I don’t know what other conclusion you could draw after watching the fiascos and tragic blunders of the recent past.

 We have BIG problems in America.
 They are almost incomprehensibly big.
 Sometimes they are within the framework of legislative and executive policy formulation.
 But we also must acknowledge that sometimes they are systemic problems, requiring thorough and fundamental revisions of the way we go about doing things __ BIG solutions.

 All the hand-wringing that goes on in the name of shaping public policy, basically a soap opera to keep the masses distracted and uninformed, is cowardly and insulting.
-This fiscal cliff is a joke.
-The debate over taxing the rich is simple-minded and tunnel-visioned.
+The fiscal cliff crisis was a joke.
+The debates over raising tax rates on the rich are simple-minded and tunnel-visioned.
+The shutdown of the government and confrontation over the debt ceiling are perfect examples of what happens when you put the children in charge of the school.

 Which points up another example of total lack of leadership.
 A leader does not let others set the rules of debate, or frame the argument.
 A true leader brings a fresh point of view, one that is rife with possibilities and potential for positive change.
 A true leader doesn’t let his opponents decide what and how much will be discussed.